Charlie Wolf

-Stephen Linsky (born 12 April 1959) better known as Charlie Wolf, is a British-based American radio talk show host, disc jockey and political commentator, and formerly the Communications Director of Republicans Abroad UK.
-Wolf previously presented a late-night phone-in show he hosted on the radio station Talksport.
+Stephen Linsky (born 12 April 1959), better known as Charlie Wolf, is a UK-based American radio talk show host, disc jockey and political commentator, and formerly the Communications Director of Republicans Abroad UK.
+Wolf previously presented a late-night phone-in show on the radio station Talksport.

 Broadcasting career

 Wolf moved to the UK in 1984 to DJ for the pirate radio station Laser 558.
 Laser 558 was broadcasting from MV Communicator, based in international waters.
 In 1989, he became one of the launch presenters at Atlantic 252 and was soon presenting the breakfast show, doing so until around 1993.
 He also presented the network evening show on the three GWR FM stations in the west of England.
 In 2002 Wolf moved to Cork in Ireland to host RedFM's Cork Talks Back show and subsequently presented RedFM's breakfast show until his departure in June 2004.
 For a short period Wolf broadcast on both Red FM and talkSPORT, and flew from Cork to London and back on Ryanair.
 On a number of occasions, he presented his talkSPORT show remotely from a studio at RedFM.
 He was also a stand-in presenter on the Frinton-on-Sea based radio station Big L 1395.